-6.3.2.1 invited to attend an interview upon which the student will be ranked based on performance
+- 6.3.2.1 invited to attend an interview upon which the student will be ranked based on performance - 6.3.3 Pass requirements

 In addition to the DUT Rules G12, G14 and G15, the following programme rule applies:

 6.3.3.1 Notwithstanding DUT Rule G12(1) a sub-minimum of 40% is required for the practical component of all modules in which the semester mark is made up of theory and practical components.
 These are indicated in Table 4.1Programme Structure.